GeoMigrata/dotMigrata/USAGE.md

 ## Simulation Metrics

-The framework provides comprehensive metrics collection for academic analysis:
+The framework provides metrics collection for academic analysis:

 ```csharp
 using dotMigrata.Simulation.Metrics;